Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Statistical-computational critical values for higher-order tensors

 with varying $\gamma \in \bbR$ that quantifies different regimes of interest.
 We call $\gamma$ the \emph{signal exponent}.
 Intuitively, a larger SNR, or equivalently a larger $\gamma$, benefits the clustering in the presence of noise.
 With quantification~\eqref{eq:gamma}, we consider the following parameter space,

-Note that $1$-block dTBM does not belong to the space $\tP(\gamma)$ when $\gamma < 0$ by Assumption~\ref{assmp:min_gap}.
-Our goal is to characterize the clustering accuracy with respect to $\gamma$.
-Let $\hat z$ and $z$ be the estimated and true clustering functions in the family~\eqref{eq:family}.
-Define the misclustering error by
+The $1$-block dTBM does not belong to the space $\tP(\gamma)$ when $\gamma < 0$, due to the convention in Assumption~\ref{assmp:min_gap}.
+Our goal is to characterize the clustering accuracy with respect to $\gamma$ under the space $\tP(\gamma)$.

+In our algorithmic development, we often refer to the regime of balanced degree heterogeneity.
+We call the degree $\mtheta$ \emph{balanced} if

+The following lemma provides the rationale of balanced degree assumption.
+We show the close relation between angle gaps in the mean tensor $\tX$ and the core tensor $\tS$ under balanced degree heterogeneity.